phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.16 - rv_geometry with different lengths fix

+* fixes estimator.rv_geometry when primary and secondary component have different times.

 ### 2.3.15 - alternate backends with l3_frac and dataset-scaled fix

 * fix bug in applying l3_frac within dataset scaling (pblum_mode='dataset-scaled') when using alternate backends.